 This is kind of a trick question.
 Some wool washes need to be rinsed, some do not.

-A wool wash will typically tell you if it needs to be washed or not.
-On the container, it will give you some base instructions, these instructions will say rinse if you need to rinse.
+A wool wash will typically tell you if it needs to be rinsed or not.
+On the container, it will give you some basic instructions, these instructions will say rinse if you need to rinse.

 For example, my bottle of wool wash says to rinse after every instruction.
 The soap I have is for cleaning raw fleece, so it would make sense that you want to rinse it out.